spcl/serverless-benchmarks/docs/platforms.md

 and [OpenWhisk configuration](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/private-docker-registry.md)
 for details.

-**Warning**: this feature is experimental and has not been tested extensively.
+> [!WARNING]
+> This feature is experimental and has not been tested extensively.
 At the moment, it cannot be used on a `kind` cluster due to issues with Docker authorization on invoker nodes.
 [See the OpenWhisk issue for details](https://github.com/apache/openwhisk-deploy-kube/issues/721).

 ### Code Deployment